Posts Tagged ‘Alfa Romeo T33’

 The Tipo 33/3 was sold to Melbourne Alfista Ern Stock for a nominal sum, and the cost of outstanding Customs duties, it was just an old racing car after all!

-Stock was more of an old-car-guy than a racer, the car appeared at an Alfa Romeo Owners Club day at Winton driven by Col Goldie once.
+Stock was more of an old-car-guy than a racer.
+The car appeared at an Alfa Romeo Owners Club day at Winton driven by Col Goldie once.
 It also did a few laps of a Canberra Motel carpark at an Alfesta – the annual Easter gathering of the Australian Alfa Romeo clubs – one morning in the early 1980s.
 The poor old Canberra pollies had not heard such excitement since the Petrov Affair!

 Eventually the car was Hoovered up by an American dealer as cars of its ilk became global Automotive Monets.